pa-nik/FA24-IXD-256/assignment03/README.md

 ## Introduction

 Provide a description of your initial project idea and include images of the concept sketches that you created in Part 1 of this assignment.
-Explain the reasoning behind your final choice of the project concept, whether it’s based on one of the initial sketches, or a departure from the original concepts.
+Explain the reasoning behind your final choice of the project concept, whether it’s based on one of the initial sketches, or a departure from the original idea.

 ## Implementation

 Explain your process of prototype development including all applicable aspects such as hardware (electronics), firmware (MicroPython code), software (HTML/CSS/JavaScript or other code), integrations (Adafruit IO, IFTTT, etc.), enclosure and mechanical design.

-In general, think of your audience as someone new trying to learn how to make your project and make sure to cover anything helpful to explain the functional parts of it.
+In general, think of your audience as someone new trying to learn how to make your project and make sure to cover anything helpful to explain how it functions.
 Use a separate subheader for each part:

 ### Hardware